 • Logistical support during the tour and luggage transfer

-• Guided tour of Verona
+• Guided walking tours of Verona and Padua

 • Shuttle at the beginning and at the end of the tour